esnext/es6-module-transpiler/README.md

 AMD or CommonJS modules.

-**WARNING: The ES6 module syntax is still undergoing a lot of churn, and will definitely still change before final approval.**
+**WARNING: The ES6 module syntax is still undergoing a lot of churn, and will likely change before final approval.**

 **ES6 Module Transpiler will track ES6 syntax, and not attempt to maintain backwards compatibility with syntax that ultimately did not succeed as part of